 Alcohol Concern, the major lobby against alcohol abuse in the UK, has started a project to draw up proposals for a national alcohol strategy for England.
 It will be seeking opinions from several individuals and bodies.
 The proposals “will encompass a broad range of policy areas, including the control of supply and demand, changing perceptions… Continue reading UK: Alcohol investigation

-In the face of the controversies surrounding the easy availability of pornographic material on the internet, companies are planning to introduce coin-fed, uncensored web browsers in pubs.
-The result of the cocktail of lads, beer and the internet is guaranteed to be pretty squalid.Epic Group, a company based in Brighton, has already introduced a couple… Continue reading Web Round-Up – W/E 15/05/98
+In the face of the controversies surrounding the easy availability of pornographic material on the internet, a company is planning to introduce coin-fed, uncensored web browsers in pubs.
+The result of the cocktail of lads, beer and the internet is guaranteed to be pretty squalid.A company called Purtech uses a system which is licensed from… Continue reading Web Round-Up – W/E 15/05/98